best-practicers/reviews/reviews/blockart/README.md

 * Only owner (of Style) can setCanvasURI, canvasURI (TO CHECK)
 * Setters & Getters are public

-BlockArt and ERC721Ref are domain of Creators
+### BlockArt and ERC721Ref are relevant for Creators

 BArt - minted by creators using a block number and BlockStyles.

-        BArt is fully controled by contract owner onlyOwner can setContractURI, setTokenURI, burnToken
+* BArt is fully controled by contract owner
+* onlyOwner can setContractURI, setTokenURI, burnToken

-    ERC721Ref - Minting of an NFT-piece using for Creator from blockNumber + Styles (from Creative Coder)
+*ERC721Ref - Minting of an NFT-piece using for Creator from blockNumber + Styles (from Creative Coder)*

-        onlyOwner can mint new NFT-piece with owned Style onlyOwner can setContractURI
+* onlyOwner can mint new NFT-piece with owned Style
+* onlyOwner can setContractURI

 ### BFactory - interface for minting of Styles and Art for all external users.
 Main contract for blockart.